actions/importer-labs/circle_ci/5-migrate.md

 2. Where do you want to store the logs?
     - __./tmp/migrate__
 3. What is the URL for the GitHub repository to add the workflow to?
     - __this repository__.
-The URL should should follow the pattern <https://github.com/:owner/:repo> with `:owner` and `:repo` replaced with your values.
+The URL should follow the pattern <https://github.com/:owner/:repo> with `:owner` and `:repo` replaced with your values.

 ### Steps

-1. Run the following `migrate` command in the codespace terminal:
+1. Run the following `migrate` command in the codespace terminal.
+Ensure the values in `--target-url` for `:owner` and `:repo` are replaced with your values:

     ```bash
-    gh valet migrate gitlab --target-url https://github.com/:owner/:repo --output-dir ./tmp/migrate --circle-ci-project circleci-hello-world
+    gh valet migrate circle-ci --target-url https://github.com/:owner/:repo --output-dir ./tmp/migrate --circle-ci-project circleci-hello-world
     ```

 2. The command will write the URL to the pull request that was created when the command succeeds.